Reformed Presbyterian Church of Scotland: First ministers and synod

 At the end of the sixteen years, in 1706, Rev. John M'Millan, minister of the parish of Balmaghie, who had tried to persuade his fellow presbyters and churchmen to return to the Covenant ground that they had abandoned, and who had suffered deposition for his persistency, was offered, and accepted, the office of minister to the Dissenting Societies.

-The early history of this remarkable communion is very curious and interesting.
-For many years it had no ministry; yet it maintained a vigorous life by means of local "Societies" and a "General Meeting."
-By and by an Established Church minister — Mr. M'Millan of Balmaghie — joined them; but for more than a generation he was left to superintend the work alone.
+The early history of this communion indicates that for many years it had no ministry.
+Yet it endured on the back of local "Societies" and a "General Meeting."
+By and by an Established Church minister - Mr. M'Millan of Balmaghie - joined them; but for more than a generation he was left to superintend the work alone.

 Thomas Boston was very critical of what he called "the two preachers of the separation", being MacMillan and MacNeill.
 He preached a sermon in Ettrick on the subject of The Evil and Danger of Schism on 12 December 1708 which was aimed at what he saw to be their errors.
 Vogan gives a summary of the doctrines in the sermon.
 Mr. Macneill was licensed by the Presbytery of Penpont, 10 May 1669.
 He was in the fullest sympathy with Macmillan, and joined him in his "Protestation, Declinature, and Appeal," tabled before the Assembly 1708.
 The United Societies consistently refused to ordain him, no Presbytery having been constituted, and when he died, 10 December 1732, he had been a probationer for sixty-three years.
 MacMillan and the United Societies could not ordain their own ministers because in their own eyes they lacked the authority; they did not claim to be a separate church.

 MacPherson says of Boston's sermon: "I am not sure but it is one which Renwick, had he survived so long, would have been quite prepared to preach.
 There was certainly an excuse, perhaps also a justification for Renwick's position which the later Cameronians could not plead for theirs."